bdwalker238/tecnotes/content/posts/postgres_0882025_post1.md

 Any Best Pratices
 ---

-* Always have a dedicated spool path , and use archive-async so  if there is any delay /error with your Storage account files can be temporary archive to the spool directory, and reduce risk of fill up your primary wal directory!
+* Always have a dedicated spool path , and use archive-async so  if there is any delay/error with your Storage account wal files can be temporary archive to the spool directory, and reduce risk of fill up your primary postgres wal directory!

 Why Use Azure Storage Accounts
 ---

-*  Azure Storage accounts are ideal for backup data when hosting Postgres in Azure, as backup data is backed up directly to different infrastructure, and can be geo-replicated.
+*  Azure Storage accounts are ideal for backup data when hosting Postgres in Azure, as backup data is backed up directly to 'different infrastructure', and can be geo-replicated to support out of azure region organisational DR site.
 *  Azure Storage accounts only charge you for , Volume of data stored per month + Quantity and types of operations performed, along with any data transfer costs + Data redundancy option selected.
-Whereas, using azure managed disk for backups + archives charge - disk type, disk size ( Not volume of backup data), LRS/ZRS,  and typical to meet backup protection requirements would need to be disk snapshoted or backuped up by  Recovery Services vault.
-So directly managed disks you pay twice.
+Whereas, using azure managed disk for backups + archives  ( Direct Disk backup ) charge - disk type, disk size ( Not volume of backup data), LRS/ZRS,  and typical to meet backup protection requirements would need backup disk snapshoted and backuped up by a azure recovery services vault/Vaeeam.
+So directly managed disks you effectively pay twice.